rishabh-arya/Network-Security-CSE-537/Practical_Assignment_4/README.md

 X_new = (a*X_prev + c ) mod m

+where,

-where, X, is the sequence of pseudo-random numbers m, ( > 0) the modulus a, (0, m) the multiplier c, (0, m) the increment
+       X, is the sequence of pseudo-random numbers m, ( > 0) the modulus
+       a, (0, m) the multiplier
+       c, (0, m) the increment
        X0,  [0, m) – Initial value of sequence known as seed

        m, a, c, and X0 should be chosen appropriately to get a period almost equal to m.

+### Approach:

+- Choose the seed value X0, Modulus parameter m, Multiplier term a, and increment term c.
+- Initialize the required amount of random numbers to generate (say, an integer variable noOfRandomNums).
+- Define a storage to keep the generated random numbers (here, vector is considered) of size noOfRandomNums.
+- Initialize the 0th index of the vector with the seed value.
+- For rest of the indexes follow the Linear Congruential Method to generate the random numbers.

+       randomNums[i] = ((randomNums[i – 1] * a) + c) % m

+- Finally, return the random numbers.